adk9/hpx5/man/fi_getinfo.3.md

 *FI_RMA_EVENT*
 : Requests that an endpoint support the generation of completion events when it is the target of an RMA and/or atomic operation.
-If set, the provider will support both completion queue and counter events.
 This flag requires that FI_REMOTE_READ and/or FI_REMOTE_WRITE be enabled on the endpoint.